Formic Acid Dangers and Uses in Nature and in Humans

-Formic acid is the simplest member of the carboxylic acid family and is also known as methanoic acid.
-Its molecular formula is HCOOH.
+Formic acid is the simplest member of the carboxylic acid family.
+It's also known as methanoic acid.
+The chemical's molecular formula is HCOOH.
 The molecule is composed of a carboxyl group (COOH) with a hydrogen atom attached.
-In the carboxyl group the carbon atom has a double bond joining it to the oxygen atom and a single bond joining it to the hydroxyl (OH) group.
+In the carboxyl group, the carbon atom has a double bond joining it to the oxygen atom and a single bond joining it to the hydroxyl (OH) group.

 Formic acid can be made synthetically in laboratories.
 In nature it usually exists in the form of a colorless liquid.
 This liquid freezes at 8.3 degrees Celsius (46.9 degrees Fahrenheit) and boils at 100.7 degrees Celsius.
 (213.3 degrees Fahrenheit).
 It has a strong odor and is often described as having a "pungent" smell.

 Formic acid got its name from “formica”, the Latin name for ant.
 An English naturalist named John Ray was the first person to isolate an acid from ants.
 In 1671 he distilled the crushed bodies of dead ants to extract the acid, which was eventually named formic acid.

 Ants bite to protect themselves or to attack other creatures.
 They grab hold of their victim with their mandibles (jaws).
 Some ant species then sting the victim.
 The stinger is located at the tip of the abdomen and injects a toxic secretion.
 Instead of stinging, certain species of ants release a spray of venom from the end of their abdomens.
 This venom contains formic acid.
 Some ants bite but do not sting or spray toxic chemicals.